tendermint/tendermint/docs/architecture/adr-051-double-signing-protection.md

 ### Negative

-Double signing prevention method
-- When the prevention method is on, restarting a validator node will panic because the node itself voted on consensus with the same consensus key.
+- When the risk reduction method is on, restarting a validator node will panic because the node itself voted on consensus with the same consensus key.
 So, validators should stop the state machine, wait for some blocks, and then restart the state machine to avoid panic stop.

 ### Neutral